singularityhub/sregistry/docs/pages/faq.md

 singularity pull shub://vsoch/hello-world
 ```

-**Singularity Global Clients**
+**Singularity Global Client**

-A base of clients for working with a Singularity Registry, Singularity Hub, and other backends.
-Since you can create a local database to manage images, the executable is called [sregistry](https://singularityhub.github.io/sregistry-cli).
+`sregistry` is a general client for the single user to interact with containers at different endpoints.
+An endpoint could be a Singularity Registry Server, Singularity Hub, Google Drive/Cloud, Dropbox, or Globus.
+You can think of it as a glue or fabric between all these different endpoints and APIs, as it allows you to create a local database to manage images.
+For this reason, the executable is called [sregistry](https://singularityhub.github.io/sregistry-cli).

 ## Why do we need Singularity containers?

 Singularity containers allow you to package your entire scientific analysis, including dependencies, libraries, and environment, and run it anywhere.
 Inside a Singularity container you are the same user as outside the container, so you could not escalate to root and act maliciously on a shared resource.
 For more information on containers, see [the Singularity site](https://singularityware.github.io).